Annemarie-Weise/ShoeDLU/README.md

 The notebooks include configurations that use the optional Stage 3 model checker with `Qwen/Qwen3-4B-Instruct-2507`.

 The rule-based demo does not require Hugging Face API access.
-The quantitative and qualitative evaluation notebook check for a token in the HF_TOKEN environment variable and asks for one if the environment variable is not set.
+The quantitative and qualitative evaluation notebook check for a token in the HF_TOKEN environment variable and ask for one if the environment variable is not set.

 Hugging Face Inference Providers apply account-dependent usage limits and inference credits.
 A free account is generally sufficient for running the demo and testing a small number of commands.
 However, the complete quantitative evaluation sends considerably more API requests and may exceed the available free allowance.